nuspell/misc-nuspell/3-checks/README.md

 ### Callgrind and kcachegrind

-To view the results from callgrind, go as well to a specific directory such as `./profiling/de_DE_frami` and run `kcachegrind`.
+To view the results from callgrind, go as well to a specific directory such as `./profiling/linux/de_DE_frami` or `./profiling/linux/en_US` and run `kcachegrind`.
 It will open for the results in `callgrind.out.NUMBER`.

 #### Qt Creator